 TMT courses are offered by the Idaho Regional Math Centers in fall, spring and summer each school year both virtually and in person.
 Please expand the Teaching Mathematical Thinking (TMT) panel below to find the links to the TMT schedule and registration for each region.

 For additional information on Idaho’s Math Initiative, click on one or more of the programs below.

-The Idaho Regional Mathematics Centers are housed within the colleges of education at each of Idaho’s four-year institutions of higher education: Boise State University, Lewis Clark State College, Idaho State University and University of Idaho.
+The Idaho Regional Mathematics Centers are housed within the colleges of education at each of Idaho’s four-year institutions of higher education: Boise State University, Lewis-Clark State College, Idaho State University and University of Idaho.
 The diversity and geography associated with Idaho’s districts and schools necessitates a need for a statewide system of regional centers.
 Each center is staffed with Directors and Regional Specialists, all of whom have experience in K-16 mathematics education, designing and delivering professional development, instructional technologies, and educational research.
-Regional center staff work collaboratively with the Idaho State Department of Education and representatives from local industries, as well as faculty from higher education to ensure the best possible support is provided for each region.
+Regional Math Center staff work collaboratively with the Idaho State Department of Education to provide the best possible support for mathematics education in each region.